5 ways iOS 11 improves the iPhone 7 Plus' camera

-For iPhone photographers, the big news with iOS 11 is the ability to edit Live Photos, from changing the default still photo to employing fun effects that make a Live Photo loop or bounce. iOS 11 has more goodies in store for iPhone 7 Plus shutterbugs, providing greater control over the big phone's second camera lens.
+iOS 11 has plenty of goodies in store for iPhone 7 Plus photography enthusiasts, providing greater control over the big phone's second camera lens.

 In addition to the regular, wide-angle lens, the iPhone 7 Plus has a telephoto lens that provides a 2X optical zoom and an additional camera setting called Portrait mode that blurs the background for that artsy bokeh effect.
 Let's have a look at the new tricks coming to the iPhone 7 Plus' special, second camera.